 UNC Section G details where the Class 1 Requirement applies, and the Class 1 Meter Read Requirements are satisfied, an SMP should be in Class 1.

-The Class 1 Meter Read Requirements as set out in UNC Section M, is the requirement for Daily Metered Read Equipment to be installed and connected.
+The Class 1 Meter Read Requirement as set out in UNC Section M, is the requirement for Daily Metered Read Equipment to be installed and connected.

 Within UNC Section G, Shippers are obligated to use reasonable endeavours to assist in the installation of the Daily Metered Read Equipment.